What skills does a business analyst need?

 - A business analyst, in cooperation with other team members, defines requirements for change

-- A change programme or project delivers the change based on the requirements
+- A change programme or project delivers the change based on the requirements discovered by the business analyst and others

 - The requirements, in turn, define the scope, objectives and deliverables of the project